Visual Abstract: Telecare Case Management for Older Adults During Pandemic

 Media advisory: The full study is linked to this news release.

-What The Study Did: Researchers characterized clinical content of ambulatory care among office-based compared with telemedicine visits in the United States before and during the COVID-19 pandemic.
+What The Study Did: Researchers examined the safety and effectiveness of telehealth medication abortions in the United States during the COVID-19 pandemic.

 # # #